jmanthony3/Archimedes/docs/class/engr-727-001-advanced-mechanics-of-materials/strain-deformation-and-mechanical-properties.md

 This #constitutive relationship is to us what #Newtons-Second-Law-of-Motion is to physics.

 **True Stress-Strain Curve**
-This differs from #engineering-strain, which considers that the cross-sectional area remains constant, by considering that the cross-sectional area changes with changes in overall length.
+This differs from [engineering strain](engineering-strain.md), which considers that the cross-sectional area remains constant, by considering that the cross-sectional area changes with changes in overall length.

 [Engineering Stress](engineering-stress.md)
 : ~$$\begin{equation}